SDGGiesbrecht/Workspace/Documentation/Read‐Me.md

 - `Current Version`: The value of the configuration option `Current Version`.
 - `Next Major Version`: The major version following the value of `Current Version`.
 - `Example Usage`: See [Examples](Examples.md#readme).
+- `Other`: The value of the configuration option `Other Read‐Me Content`

 Customization can be especially useful when it is combined with [configuration sharing](Configuring%20Workspace.md#sharing-configurations-between-projects).